 Other park attractions came later.
-The Los Angeles Zoo moved from its original location near Lincoln Park in 1966.
+The Los Angeles Zoo moved to its present location in 1966.
 Traveltown arrived in 1952, and the Autry Museum of the American West opened its doors in 1989.

 Today, activists for environmental justice are hopeful that Griffith Park -- never easily accessible except by automobile -- might soon provide green space and recreational opportunities for communities that are historically underserved by public parks.
 A recent proposal called for an odd-shaped parcel of parkland on the east bank of the Los Angeles River to be converted into a community park, complete with strolling paths, soccer pitches, and a riverside esplanade.
 Griffith J. Griffith's demand that his park serve all the city's residents continues to reverberate.